spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-warehouse-user-management-feature.md

 To switch the language, follow these steps:
 1. Go to **Users&nbsp;<span aria-label="and then">></span> Users**.
 2. For a user of your choice, click **Edit**.
 The **Edit User: `USER_NAME`** page opens. `USER_NAME` stands for the name of the user whose profile you edit.
-3. From **INTERFACE LANGUAGE**, select another laguage.
+3. From **INTERFACE LANGUAGE**, select another language.

 {% endinfo_block %}

 ### 5) Set up behavior

-Enable the following behaviors by registering the plugins:
+1. Enable the following behaviors by registering the plugins:

 | PLUGIN                                               | SPECIFICATION                                                | PREREQUISITES | NAMESPACE                                                   |
 |------------------------------------------------------|--------------------------------------------------------------|---------------|-------------------------------------------------------------|